 Mrs. Peresie will be teaching Great Books and Introduction to Writing.

 Darby Smith received a Bachelor of Science Degree in Education from Malone University for grades 1-8 and Special Education K-12.
 Mrs. Smith taught in a Resource Room for grades 5 and 6 in Northwest Local Schools for 7 years, focusing on Language Arts and Math.
-She and her husband Bruce have four children and have been homeschooling for nine years.
+She and her husband Bruce have four children and have been homeschooling for eleven years.
 During her time staying at home, she has completed her Masters Degree in teaching and kept up her teaching license in the state of Ohio.
 She has been involved in other homeschool groups and has taught a variety of classes.
 She also meets with many families to perform their homeschool portfolio assessments each year.
-This will be her third year teaching in Bridges.
+This will be her fifth year teaching in Bridges.
 Mrs. Smith loves to read and wants to share that love with her students.

 Angie Waters was born and raised in the Dominican Republic.
 She graduated college with a BA in Interior Design.
 Later, she taught kindergarten in a Christian school for two years, and art and fifth grade for a year.
 She returned to college during that time and studied two years of Early Education until she relocated to the United States.
-Upon her arrival in the US, she attended college and received an associate degree in Art and Early Education.
+Upon her arrival in the US, she attended college and received an associate’s degree in Art and Early Education.
 Upon graduating, she got married and raised her family of five children.
 She has homeschooled her children for 16 years.
-She has taught Spanish and art for five years, three of those years with Bridges.
+She has taught Spanish and art for seven years, five of those years with Bridges.

-Mrs. Waters will be teaching Jr. High/Sr. High Art and Spanish 1 and 2.
+Mrs. Waters will be teaching Jr. High/Sr. High Art and Spanish 1A, 1B and 2.

 Melissa Weimer received a Bachelor of Arts degree in Communications with an emphasis in Journalism and an English minor from Malone University.
 She has worked for The Press-News and The Repository and has held multiple corporate positions writing press releases, speeches, articles, and advertising for both radio and print.
-She and her husband Jared have four children and they have been homeschooling for 14 years.
-Melissa has taught a variety of classes in homeschool groups over the past nine years, but writing has always been her passion.
+She and her husband Jared have four children and they have been homeschooling for 16 years.
+Melissa has taught a variety of classes in homeschool groups over the past 12 years, but writing has always been her passion.
 She believes that writing is fundamental for success in just about every subject, and thoroughly enjoys instilling confidence and developing skills in Bridges’ students.